zeidspex/f2019-dm/README.md

-## Using Deep Convulutional Autoencoder for Unsupervised Image Classification
+## Using Deep Convolutional Autoencoder for Unsupervised Image Classification

 ### Datasets